jonmartindell/jonmartindell.github.io/_posts/2017-11-01-peopleware.md

   last_name: ''
 excerpt: !ruby/object:Hpricot::Doc
   options: {}
-featured_image: /assets/beyond_the_goal.jpg
+featured_image: /assets/peopleware.jpg
 ---
 ![Featured Image]({{page.featured_image}})

-Really fun and interesting audiobook.
-I'm always drawn to contranian type thinkers.
-Definitely a lot of gems in here that most businesses have not come to realize yet.
+I liked this book a lot.
+It was an easy read and interesting.
+I'm always surprised to see how long ago people wrote about and solved common everyday problems.